Hero image for: Google Unleashes Gemma 4: Apache 2.0 and the Open-Weight AI Landscape

 Why this is on SignalStack (not generic “AI news”): we prioritize stories where shipping, security, or policy actually moves—new constraints or options for teams, not another leaderboard flex.
 Gemma 4 clears that bar because Apache 2.0 plus a full size ladder (edge to workstation) changes who may redistribute weights, where inference can run without a cloud API, and how legal review starts, in one release.

-Google DeepMind has released Gemma 4, described as its most capable open-weight family to date, grounded in Gemini 3 research.
+Google DeepMind has released Gemma 4, described as its most capable open-weight family to date, grounded in Gemini 3 research—see Google’s Gemma 4 announcement for launch detail.
 The lineup spans four sizesEffective 2B (E2B), Effective 4B (E4B), a 26B mixture-of-experts (MoE) model, and a 31B dense model—aimed at phones and IoT-class boards through workstation-class GPUs and TPUs.

 The licensing story is as loud as the benchmarks: Gemma 4 ships under Apache 2.0, replacing custom Gemma terms for this generation.
 That gives teams a familiar path for modification, redistribution, and commercial use—subject to the actual license text and your compliance process (see The SignalStack angle below).
-First-party access runs through Google AI Studio, AI Edge Gallery, and community hubs such as Hugging Face, Kaggle, and Ollama.
+First-party access runs through Google AI Studio, Google AI Edge, and community hubs such as Hugging Face (Gemma 4 collection), Kaggle, and Ollama.

 What happened